ContactEngineering/topobank-stack-development/README.rst

    docker compose up

-The stack automatically intitializes the database and creates and S3 bucket.
+The stack automatically initiializes the database and creates an S3 bucket.

+You are now able to log in with via ORCID and upload data, but you will not have access to any analysis functionality.

 When running the first time or each time when the static files have changed, run